ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 **Truffle Suite**.

-For your information, [Truffle Suite](https://www.trufflesuite.com) is a toolkit for launching decentralized applications dApps on the EVM.
+For your information, [Truffle Suite](https://www.trufflesuite.com) is a toolkit for launching decentralized applications dapps on the EVM.
 With Truffle you can write and compile smart contracts, build artifacts, run migrations and interact with deployed contracts.
 This tutorial illustrates how Truffle can be used with the [Avalanche](https://avax.network) network, which is an instance of the EVM.